metaplex-foundation/developer-hub/src/pages/guides/rust/how-to-cpi-into-a-metaplex-program.md

 ## Introduction

-You may have heard the term "CPI'ing into a program" or "Call a CPI on the program" terms thrown around before and be thinking "What they hell are they talking about?".
+You may have heard the term "CPI'ing into a program" or "Call a CPI on the program" terms thrown around before and be thinking "what are they talking about?".

 A CPI (Cross Program Invocation) is the interaction of one program invoking an instruction on another program.

-An example would be that I make a program and during this transaction I need to transfer an Nft or Asset during this transaction.
+An example would be that I make a program and during this transaction I need to transfer an NFT or Asset during this transaction.
 Well my program can CPI call and ask the Token Metadata or Core programs to exectute the transfer instruction for me if I give it all the correct details.

 ## Using Metaplex Rust Transaction CPI Builders

 Each instruction that comes from Metaplex Rust crate will also currently come with a `CpiBuilder` version of that instruction which you can import.
-This abstracts a massive amount code for you and can be invoked straight from the CpiBuilder itself.
+This abstracts a massive amount code for you and can be invoked straight from the `CpiBuilder` itself.

 Lets take the `Transfer` instruction from Core as an example here (this applies to all other instructions from this Crate and all other Metaplex crates too.)

-If we look through the instructions in the [Mpl Core crate type docs](https://docs.rs/mpl-core/0.7.0/mpl_core/instructions/index.html) we can see we have a number of instructions available to us.
+If we look through the instructions in the [MPL Core crate type docs](https://docs.rs/mpl-core/0.7.0/mpl_core/instructions/index.html) we can see we have a number of instructions available to us.

 ```
 TransferV1